-It’s cold, it’s wet, but the birds are still out there!
-Winter birding in BC may be a bit discouraging given the weather and the dreary skies, but with the proper gear and some tips from us, you’ll be ready to enjoy the surprising amount of bird activity along the BC Bird Trail.
+It’s cold, and it’s wet, but the birds are still out there!
+Winter birding in BC may be a bit discouraging given the cooler weather and the dreary skies, but with the proper gear and some tips from us, you’ll be ready to enjoy the surprising amount of bird activity along the BC Bird Trail.
 Plus, what better way to push yourself to keep active outside than the chance of seeing waterbirds, raptors, and so, so many ducks!

 Why Birding In Winter Can Be Great